 Previous to Frank's recent health issues, HAH had only seen him as a lively, humorous, and very social employee.
 Everyone knew and loved Frank, so when he needed great care, HAH was there.

-Frank arrive for recovery at HAH's Swing Bed therapy after having a bladder surgery, a tumor removed, and multiple other complications.
+Frank arrived for recovery at HAH's Swing Bed therapy after having a bladder surgery, a tumor removed, and multiple other complications.
 Ruth Ann, another HAH employee and wife to Frank, was happy to have him home after taking time off to travel back and forth from Springfield to help care for him.

 "Thank goodness we came here for Swing Bed care because we weren't getting the care we needed elsewhere," Ruth Ann said.
 "Being in a smaller hospital, you are able to get the therapy you need because they have the time to provide personalized care."